 Bring a portable battery charger.
 They’re great for charging during a long day at the beach, or for when your room inevitably doesn’t have enough charging spots.

 Sunburn is unpleasant.
 Highly unpleasant.
-Bring some sunscreen.
+Bring some sunscreen – a must for your sun holiday packing list.

 Lip Balm with SPF